 Driven by operating efficiencies, improved manufacturing performance, and a renewed product portfolio, MasterCraft reached historical peak Adjusted EBITDA levels in fiscal 2014 at two-thirds of historical peak unit volumes.
 Margins have also increased since fiscal 2012 due to reductions in manufacturing costs, operating efficiencies, and increasing scale.
-We believe our improved profitability at reduced unit volumes across the industry demonstrates that MasterCraft is positioned to continue generating strong cash flow as the industry recovery progresses.
+The recreational boating industry continues to recover from the adverse effects of the economic downturn and unit volumes across the industry remain significantly below their prior peak.
+We believe our improved profitability at these reduced volumes demonstrates that MasterCraft is positioned to continue generating strong cash flow as the industry recovery progresses.